-"No, I just had a strange dream last night about being in a car accident like that but I was hit by an olive green vintage Jag.
+"No, I just had a strange dream last night about being in a car accident like that but I was hit by a vintage olive green Jag.
 It's nothing.
 A stupid coincidence.
 I shouldn't have asked."
 Gene waved her hand in dismissal of her own words in front of her face.
 The officer and Robin seemed satisfied with her answer.